jayllo-c/tp/docs/DeveloperGuide.md

 *   2b.
 The student does not have a score for the exam.

     *  2b1.
 AddressBook displays an error message indicating that the student does not have a score for the exam.

         Use case ends.

-##### Use Case: UC20 — Viewing Statistics Of Scores
+##### Use Case: UC20 — Viewing Statistics of Scores

 **MSS:**